-New York, NY – In less than two weeks, young climate change activists from across the nation and around the globe will kick off eight days of protests designed to compel government leaders to finally get real about global warming — and they are urging workers everywhere to join them in the fight to quit fossil fuels.
+New York, NY – Later this week, young climate change activists from across the nation and around the globe will kick off eight days of protests designed to compel government leaders to finally get real about global warming — and they are urging workers everywhere to join them in the fight to quit fossil fuels.

 “Young people are doing events all across the world [starting] on September 20, and they’re challenging the rest of us to step up to the plate — and that’s what we plan to do in D.C.,” Bill Ragen, longtime SEIU organizer and member of the Labor Network for Sustainability [LSN] told LaborPress.

 On September 20, thousands of striking young people and their supporters from the Sunrise Movement, 350.org, Extinction Rebellion, Zero Hour, Fridays for Future and other environmental groups are expected to march from the White House to Capitol Hill in a mass mobilization demanding a just and equitable transition to a new green economy.

 In New York City, Global Climate Strike activists, along with international youth movement leader Greta Thunberg, are expected to converge on Foley Square at Noon.

 Three days later, while world leaders gather for the United Nations Climate Summit in NYC, protesters back in the nation’s capital will flood intersections in a bid to “shut down the city” and end “business as usual” politics.

 “There are a lot of different unions already involved around the world and there quite a lot of unions involved here in the United States as well,” said Amanda Trebach, a D.C. shop steward with National Nurses United [NNU].
 “I’ve been really enthusiastic because when I first began organizing around the environment, unions were not as involved.”